 Short bio Emma Restall Orr was Joint Chief of the British Druid Order, and created the international Druid Network.
 She is a priest, teacher, philosopher and poet, and regularly broadcasts on national media.

-Short bio Daniela I. Norris, a former diplomat and political writer turned inspirational author and speaker, is the author of three books of non-fiction, two novels and a collection of short stories.
+Short bio Daniela I. Norris, is a former diplomat and political writer turned inspirational author and speaker.
 When she doesn’t write, read or sleep, she can usually be found at a fencing salle.
+She lives in Bern, Switzerland.

 Save your picture on your home computer (an easy place to save it is on your desktop).
 Please make sure that the filename does not include special characters such as / ! " etc. Please make sure that your photograph is in portrait format (height greater than width), not landscape.
 Please also make sure that your head is central in the photograph; the system automatically cuts off the top and bottom of the photograph when it transfers to the website.